refinery29/api-standards/README.md

 Unit tests should NOT access the data store or integrate with other components.
 Use mocks to isolate the component you are testing.

-### Integration / Acceptance Testing
+### Acceptance Testing

-The second layer of testing for a reliable API is Integration or Acceptance testing that excercises each endpoint.
+The second layer of testing for a reliable API is Acceptance testing that excercises each endpoint.
 These tests should actually make HTTP(S) calls to your API and inspect the response.
-Integration tests should access a data store with test data or fixtures.
+Acceptance tests should access a data store with test data or fixtures.

 ### Test your Documentation